 The Spirituality Mind Body (SMB) Area of Focus Graduate Studies at Teachers College, Columbia University is the first Ivy League graduate curriculum dedicated to merging spirituality and evidence-based research within the context of clinical psychology.

 The SMB Area of Focus provides an innovative framework in which students translate their inner journeys into outer change.
 As an incubator for experiential learning and teaching, contemplative inquiry, collaboration and research, the Area of Focus in SMB Graduate Studies allows for students to connect to themselves and their work on a deeper level.
 They are provided with opportunities to build on core courses with their own curriculum towards their particular interest.

 At the heart of the program is a spiritual foundation that fosters connection and collaboration through a dynamic exchange of ideas among students, faculty and special guest lecturers.
 This structure allows for ongoing support through the process of personal and professional transformation.
 The Area of Focus in SMB Graduate Studies is designed to build a global community of inspiring educators, mind-body healers, spiritual activists, mental health professionals and visionaries to catalyze a paradigm shift in education.

 Students completing the Area of Focus in SMB Graduate Studies will receive a Master of Arts degree in Psychology in Education.

 The Spirituality Mind Body Institute (SMBI) at Teachers College, Columbia University explores the intersection of science and spirituality through the framework of psychology.
 SMBI consists of external programming to the public, grant-funded research projects, an initiative in spirituality in education, and a graduate degree program.
 On campus, we are located in Horace Mann 238 (HM 238).

-The Institute offers an SMB Concentration, a coursework concentration, within the Masters of Arts Degree Program in Psychology in Education.
-Upon completion, students will receive an SMB Certificate of Completion along with the MA Degree in Psychology in Education.
-The MA Degree program resides within Department of Counseling & Clinical Psychology.
+The Institute offers an SMB Area of Focus within the Master of Arts Degree Program in Psychology in Education.
+Upon completion, students will be awarded a Master of Arts degree with a major in Psychology in Education.
+The Psychology in Education major is housed in the Department of Clinical and Counseling Psychology.
+Students may also receive an Award of Completion issued by the SMBI program.